 - Polo shirts.
 Polos are another great option that are just nicer than a tee.
 THESE TRAVIS MATTHEWS polos are some of my husband’s favorites.

 - T-shirts.
 Every guy should own a few t-shirts.
 Choose something that’s a good quality material and has a good cut.
 The sleeves should hit a few inches above his elbows, and the length of the shirt should only be about two inches below his belt.
-You can do standard tees, but if you want something a touch nicer, a HENLEY TEE is a great option.
+Here’s a good BASIC ONE, and CUTS has a huge selection of great t-shirts in all different styles and cuts.
+They have HENLEY TEES, which is a little nicer than a basic tee.
+My code MERRICK15 works for 15% off at CUTS!
+Another popular option is TRUE CLASSIC TEES.

 - Blazer/Sports coat.
 A blazer or a sports coat is a great piece to have that can dress up any outfit.
 Wear it with your khakis to the office, or wear it with jeans and dress shoes for date night.
-THIS ONE from Bonobos is a great versatile option.
-The slim fit cut will give him a really amazing shape and it will go great with a pair of dress pants and dress shoes.
+There are lots of good options RIGHT HERE at different price points.
+Choose a slim fit cut that will give him a really amazing shape and it will go great with a pair of dress pants and dress shoes.

 - Lightweight jacket.
 There are lots of different jackets out there, and what you wear depends on your lifestyle.
 I’ve listed a few common ones below, and you can decide what works best for him, his lifestyle, and his age.
 But when choosing one, make sure the fit is good for his body.
 Check the fit, the length, and the sleeves!